 From 2015 : Nicole Lehner-Gigon, administrative duties et Sylvia Breitling, temporary exhibitions in addition to the inventory.

 2017: Monique Jung temporary exhibitions, Gabrielle Haymoz inventory.

-From 2019: Gabriel Casas creative activities.
+From 2019: Gabriel Casas creative activities and temporary exhibitions.